Le Guet - The Lookout - Roquebrun

 On the second floor there is a modern shower room, with WC and basin, and a twin bedded bedroom.
 The Grenier (covered terrace), accessed from the second floor bedroom, is equipped with table and chairs, and has extensive views over the river, vineyards and the distant hills.

 French national Television DVD Player, HiFi system, iPod Player.

 Beneath the house there is a cave where there is a second fridge/freezer for additional cold storage and space to keep bikes or a topbox.
 There is also a selection of beach equipment which guests are welcome to borrow.

 The house is in the centre of the old village, uphill from the main road but only five minutes walk from the bar, all the village amenities, and the boulangerie for the breakfast croissants.
 There is no parking directly outside the house, other than to load or unload, but there is plenty available within a five minute walk.
 The village has a bus service to Beziers.

 Roquebrun and it's Amenities.

 Roquebrun faces south and is protected by hills on all sides, which gives it its own micro climate and as a result the famous botanical garden, Le Jardin Mediterraneen, is sited there with its unique display of Mediterranean plants.
 Due to its special climate with exceptional hours of sunshine Roquebrun is known in the region as Le Petit Nice.
 Every year the river beach is remodelled to provide safe river bathing for children and adults alike.
 The river Orb winds through the village and is flanked by allotments where a variety of fruit and vegetables are grown with any surplus being sold in the village.
-A bus runs regularly between Roquebrun and Beziers.
+A bus runs regularly between Roquebrun, other villages and Beziers.